 • We are strongly encouraging personal hygiene, such as the use of hand sanitiser, by students and staff across campus.

 • We have increased environmental cleaning across the campus.

 • Student services and wellbeing support has also moved online

-Importantly, the Institute continues to follow the expert advice of the Department of Health and Human Services (DHHS), which is consistent with the Commonwealth Chief Medical Officer and Department of Health advice, and the Department of Foreign Affairs (DFAT) in relation to the novel coronavirus (2019-nCoV).
+The Institute continues to follow the expert advice of the Department of Health and Human Services (DHHS), which is consistent with the Commonwealth Chief Medical Officer and Department of Health advice, and the Department of Foreign Affairs (DFAT) in relation to COVID-19.

 As the situation continues to evolve we will extend our preventative measures in accordance with the advice of the Department of Health and Human Services.